-The surface water drainage proposals outlined within this submission are only preliminary issue and may be subject to change following further detailed design and investigation.
-The applicant will therefore be expected to provide a final surface water drainage scheme for this phase of the development once all detailed design and investigation work has been completed.
-The final strategy will need to be submitted to and approved by the LPA prior to the commencement of any development, and must comply with the requirements of the National Planning Policy Framework and the non-statutory technical standards for sustainable drainage systems; March 2015.
+The surface water drainage proposals outlined within the applicant's flood risk assessment (ref: 18522, dated: August 2019) are only preliminary and may change following further detailed design and investigation.
+The applicant will therefore be expected to provide a final surface water drainage scheme for the site once all detailed design and investigation work has been completed.
+The final scheme will need to be submitted to and approved by the LPA prior to the commencement of any development, and must comply with the requirements of the National Planning Policy Framework and the non-statutory technical standards for sustainable drainage systems; March 2015.
 The strategy must also be accompanied by an appropriate management and maintenance plan that details how the surface water drainage network will be managed and maintained over the lifetime of the development.
-The LLFA is satisfied that these details can be secured through the requirements of condition 68 of outline planning permission 3/2015/0895.
+The LLFA is satisfied that these details can be secured through the inclusion of the above recommended planning condition.